Week

 A week is a unit of time equal to seven days.
 It is the standard time period used for short cycles of days in most parts of the world.
 The days are often used to indicate common work days and rest days, as well as days of worship.
-Weeks are often mapped against yearly calendars, but are typically not the basis for them, as weeks are not based on astronomy.
+Weeks are often mapped against yearly calendars.
+There are just over 52 weeks in a year.
+The term "week" may also be used to refer to a sub-section of the week, such as the workweek and weekend.

-The modern seven-day week can be traced back to the Babylonians, who used it within their calendar.
-Other ancient cultures had different week lengths, including ten in Egypt and an eight-day week for Etruscans.
-The Etruscan week was adopted by the Ancient Romans, but they later moved to a seven-day week, which had spread across Western Asia and the Eastern Mediterranean.
-In 321 CE, Emperor Constantine officially decreed a seven-day week in the Roman Empire, including making Sunday a public holiday.
+Ancient cultures had different "week" lengths, including ten days in Egypt and an eight-day week for Etruscans.
+The Etruscan week was adopted by the ancient Romans, but they later moved to a seven-day week, which had spread across Western Asia and the Eastern Mediterranean due to the influence of the Christian seven-day week, which is rooted in the Jewish seven-day week.
+In AD 321, Emperor Constantine the Great officially decreed a seven-day week in the Roman Empire, including making Sunday a public holiday.
 This later spread across Europe, then the rest of the world.

-In English, the names of the days of the week are Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, and Sunday.
-In many languages, the days of the week are named after gods or planets visible to the eye.
-Such a week may be called a planetary week.
-Certain weeks within a year may be designated for a particular purpose, such as Holy Week in Christianity, Golden Week in China, and National Family Week in Canada.
-More informally, certain groups may advocate awareness weeks, which are designed to draw attention to a certain subject or cause.
-The term "week" may also be used to refer to a sub-section of the week, such as the workweek and weekend.
+In English, the names of the days of the week are Monday, Tuesday, Wednesday, Thursday, Friday, Saturday and Sunday.
+In many languages, including English, the days of the week are named after gods or classical planets.
+Saturday has kept its Roman name, while the other six days use Germanic equivalents.
+Such a week may be called a planetary week (i.e., a classical planetary week).
+Certain weeks within a year may be designated for a particular purpose, such as Golden Week in China and Japan.
+More informally, certain groups may advocate awareness weeks, such as National Family Week in Canada, which are designed to draw attention to a certain subject or cause.